JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services: Problem definition and modeling

 \section{Problem definition and modeling}

 In this section, we explain the general architecture of DNN layers and our profiling method.
-Moreover, we elaborate on how the cost optimization can be reduced to a shortest path problem by introducing the JointDNN graph model.
+Moreover, we elaborate on how cost optimization can be reduced to the shortest path problem by introducing the JointDNN graph model.
 Finally, we show how the constrained problem is formulated by setting up ILP.